mengyi-dev/clear-cookie-extension/README.md

 ## Yi Cookies Cleaner Extension

+Yi Cookies Cleaner simplifies data management for developers, providing a seamless solution to clear cookies and site data.
+With customizable settings, developers can tailor privacy preferences effortlessly.
+Experience instant feedback and smooth navigation, ensuring a hassle-free browsing experience.
+Download Yi Cookies Cleaner now to streamline your development process and enhance user privacy and security.

 ### Key Features:

 - **Effortless Data Management:** Quickly clear cookies and site data with a single click for a cleaner browsing experience.